Spanners for Directed Transmission Graphs: Spanners for Directed Transmission Graphs

 \subsection{From Bounded Spread to Bounded Radius Ratio}

 Let $P\subset \R^2$ be a set of sites with radius ratio $\Psi$.
 We extend our spanner construction from Section~\ref{sec:spanner} such that the running time depends on $\Psi$, the ratio between the largest to smallest radii, rather than on the spread $\Phi$.
 This is a more general result as we may assume that $\Psi \leq 2 \Phi$ (see Section~\ref{sec:prelims}).
-We prove the following theorem. \begin{theorem} Let $G$ be the transmission graph for a set $P$ of $n$ sites in the plane with radius ratio $\Psi$.
-For any fixed $t > 1$, we can compute a $t$-spanner for $G$ in $O(n(\log n + \log \Psi))$ time and $O(n \log \Psi)$ space. \end{theorem} The main observation which we use is that sites that are close together form a clique in $G$ and can be handled using classic spanner constructions, while sites that are far away from each other belong to distinct components of $G$ and can be dealt with independently.
+We prove the following theorem. \begin{theorem} Let $P$ be a set of $n$ sites in the plane with radius ratio $\Psi$.
+For any fixed $t > 1$, we can compute a $t$-spanner for the transmission graph $G$ of $P$ in $O(n(\log n + \log \Psi))$ time and $O(n \log \Psi)$ space. \end{theorem} The main observation which we use is that sites that are close together form a clique in $G$ and can be handled using classic spanner constructions, while sites that are far away from each other belong to distinct components of $G$ and can be dealt with independently.

 Given $t$, we pick sufficiently large constants $k=k(t)$ and $c=c(t)$ as specified in Section~\ref{sec:spanner}.
 We scale the input such that the \emph{smallest radius} is $c$.
 Let $M = c\Psi$ be the largest radius after we did the scaling.
 First, we partition $P$ into sets that are far apart and can be handled separately.